freakout42/formax/docs/index.md

 Oracle SQL-Forms 3 was superior to all other character-based enterprise applications that came after it.
-The terminal option was very popular and got in the late 1990s when Oracle decided not to patch SQL-Forms 3 for the Y2K-problem.
+The terminal option was very popular and got lost in the late 1990s when Oracle decided not to patch SQL-Forms 3 for the Y2K-problem.
 The following versions neglected this feature and focused on client-server frontends, which were also abandoned later in